-Maple Shade's pre-pandemic trade area was a 26 minute drive time.
-The trade area shrank by 31% during the shutdown, one of the greatest reductions observed, to 18 minutes.
-Maple Shade was one of 10 downtowns to not see a trade area recovery during reopening.
+Berlin's pre-pandemic trade area was a 30 minute drive time, which shrank by 27% during the shutdown to 22 minutes.
+During reopening, the trade area recovered by 10% to 25 minutes.

 The average pre-pandemic trade area was 31 minutes, with a 23% reduction during the shutdown down to 24 minutes.
-The average recovery was 10% for all downtowns up to 27 minutes.
+The average recovery was 10%.

 At 69 minutes, New Hope was the only downtown with a trade area that extended beyond an hour.
-It was also the only downtown to have a larger trade area during reopening (72 minutes) than it did pre-pandemic.
+It was also the only downtown to have a larger trade area during reopening (72 minutes) than it did prepandemic.